abandisch/frontend-nanodegree-website-performance-optimization/README.md

 });
 ```

-3.Refactored updatePositions function as follows
+3. Refactored updatePositions function as follows

-  1.Moved `document.body.scrollTop` out of for loop so it doesn't need to be re-calculated for every pizza
+  * Moved `document.body.scrollTop` out of for loop so it doesn't need to be re-calculated for every pizza
 ```sh
   // Alex: Move document.body.scrollTop out of for loop and declare a variable for it var items = document.querySelectorAll('.mover'),